-We hope that you find this discussion guide helpful in moving conversations around climate change forward- focusing not on the problems we face, but on the movement toward collective solutions.
+We hope that you find this discussion guide helpful to move conversations around climate change from the problems we face to the movement toward collective solutions.

 Designed to bring communities together, The Climate Initiative's Community Conversations create common ground in the face of a real-time problem.
 We know that this generation of youth is facing a different world.
 With their help and passion, Community Conversations can move us from fear to hope, from talking to action as we navigate tough decisions and conversations.
 We hope that this discussion guide will give you the framework to hold Community Conversations in your region to inspire curiosity and grassroots actions.
 We have so much to do, and it all starts with a conversation.